Troubleshooting Tracking Issues on iOS Devices

-Drivers can also verify the name of the route on their mobile device.
+Drivers can also verify the name of the route on their mobile devices.
 When a route is open in the mobile app, the name appears at the top of the destinations list.

 Additional Steps and Fixes

-If the GPS and Location Services Settings are enabled and the route is properly assigned to the correct driver, try the steps below, as they are known to resolve almost all issues.
+If the GPS and Location Services Settings are enabled and the planned route is properly assigned to the correct driver, try the steps below, as they are known to resolve almost all GPS tracking issues.

-Force quit the app and any other open apps.
-Relaunch Route4me and see if the problem persists.
+- Force quit the app and any other open apps.
+Relaunch Route4me and see if the GPS tracking issues persists.
 Processor-intensive applications such as games or GPS tracking apps can cause intense strain on a phone, which results in tracking errors.

-Delete Route4Me from your phone and reinstall it from the app store.
-In case you have a mobile subscription, you will not be charged again, as long as you using the same Apple ID on your device as the one you were using at the time you signed up for the Route4Me subscription.
+- Delete the Route4Me route planner app from your phone and reinstall it from the app store.
+In case you have a mobile subscription, you will not be charged again, as long as you are using the same Apple ID on your device as the one you were using at the time you signed up for the Route4Me subscription.

 - Restart your cell phone, this can sometimes free up memory and restore functionality.
 Even smartphones and computers need a power-nap.